 Freedom to Design Your Own Curriculum

-Through them, I have developed a better understanding of language proficiency tests (like IELTS, CELPIP, or TOEFL), literary essays, college entrance exams, university applications, and research papers, resume building/interview preparations in their respective fields.
+Through them, I have developed a better understanding of language proficiency tests such as IELTS or TOEFL, literary essays, college entrance exams, university applications, research papers, and resume building/interview preparation.

 Your Students Inspire You Everyday